Mjz86/String/README.md

 # Thread-Safety (Opt-Out)

-The string ensures to use atomic operations if `is_threaded` is true for a brief summary, the thread-safety grantees are similar to a `shared_ptr` of a `std string` if the flag is true.
+The string ensures to use atomic operations if `is_threaded` is true.
+For a brief summary, the thread-safety grantees are similar to a `shared_ptr` of a `std::string` if the flag is true.

 # Constexpr Compatibility

-The `reference_count` variable is stored as 8 bytes and is bitcasted, (no thread-safety in constexpr mode because of obvious reasons).
-Only the static string view can be stored as a static constant expression value, but the string is fully functional in a constexpr context.
-No `reinterpret_cast` is used (the only time we do use it is for the thread-safe atomic operations which are not constexpr anyways).
-A constexpr friendly allocator is provided by the implemented library.
+The `reference_count` variable is stored as 8 bytes and is bitcasted (no thread-safety in `constexpr` mode because of obvious reasons).
+Only the static string view can be stored as a static constant expression value, but the string is fully functional in a `constexpr` context.
+No `reinterpret_cast` is used (the only time we do use it is for the thread-safe atomic operations which are not `constexpr` anyways).
+A `constexpr` friendly allocator is provided by the implemented library.

 # C Interoperability

-The `has_null` flag is used to see if theres a null terminator, if not, we may add it in the `as_c_str` function (non const function, use `.data()`, `.length()` and `.has_null()` and `memcpy()` if you want a constant alternative).
-Also calling the copy (or share) constructor and using `as_c_str` on the l value you made is effectively a const alternative with the same overhead (if we assume that stack buffer was not used on the first part)
+The `has_null` flag is used to see if there's a null terminator.
+If not, we may add it in the `as_c_str` function (non-const function, use `.data()`, `.length()`, `.has_null()`, and `memcpy()` if you want a constant alternative).
+Also, calling the copy (or share) constructor and using `as_c_str` on the l-value you made is effectively a const alternative with the same overhead (if we assume that stack buffer was not used on the first part).

 # Features and Implementation

 The built-in string viewer and shared substrings: the string is accessed via the begin and length pair, they provide the minimal functionality of a string viewer.
-A substring function may share the underlying data if and only if its sharable.
+A substring function may share the underlying data if and only if it's sharable.

 # Mutable Strings

-The string manages its resources and can be modified using the other part of the object, the functions ensure correct COW semantics and they allocate when necessary.
-Almost all equipment functionality of `std string` can ve supported, except the following: the value of `operator[](i)`, `at(i)`, `*data()`, `front()`, `back()` cannot be mutated (see the historical cow reference for why) `c_str()` does not exist (`as_c_str()` does, but it can mutate, and it only gives a pointer to const). i cannot prove a const alternative, i do not want pointers to temporaries nor relying on has_null being true. the "as" means that it modified it to be "as" requested ( thats what the prefix in the name means) we can also use another name , but the function name isn't important in the design ("add\_null\_c\_str")
+The string manages its resources and can be modified using the other part of the object.
+The functions ensure correct COW semantics, and they allocate when necessary.
+Almost all equipment functionality of `std::string` can be supported, except the following: the value of `operator[](i)`, `at(i)`, `*data()`, `front()`, `back()` cannot be mutated (see the historical COW reference for why). `c_str()` does not exist (`as_c_str()` does, but it can mutate and it only gives a pointer to `const`).
+I cannot prove a `const` alternative; I do not want pointers to temporaries nor relying on `has_null` being true.
+The "as" means that it modified it to be "as" requested (that's what the prefix in the name means).
+We can also use another name, but the function name isn't important in the design (`add_null_c_str`).

 # COW Overhead

-Other than the destruction, and construction, which may need a branch to the non view path if the optimizer doesn't realize triviality, the string const overhead is similar to a view, which is minimal, we can easily make a view out of this, no branching required, actually, i had my previous string layout with a sso size of 31, but the downside was branch in the const view path i discarded that and made all of the view information accessible without branching, the only time where the overhead is felt, is in modification of the string content, i tried my best to get the modification function as efficient as possible but in these worse cases, i cant do much else: the string was cold, the reference count was cold or has false sharing (contention when modification trashes the cache line) (heap strings) the data was cold, the data needed deallocating or reallocation
+Other than the destruction and construction, which may need a branch to the non-view path if the optimizer doesn't realize triviality, the string const overhead is similar to a view, which is minimal.
+We can easily make a view out of this, no branching required.
+Actually, I had my previous string layout with an SSO size of 31, but the downside was a branch in the const view path.
+I discarded that and made all of the view information accessible without branching.
+The only time where the overhead is felt is in modification of the string content.
+I tried my best to get the modification function as efficient as possible, but in these worse cases, I can't do much else: the string was cold, the reference count was cold or has false sharing (contention when modification trashes the cache line) (heap strings), the data was cold, the data needed deallocating or reallocation.

-But at last, any function that is marked const, doesn't even think about the storage location or strategy nor lifetime, its as if it was a view all along.
+But at last, any function that is marked const doesn't even think about the storage location or strategy nor lifetime; it's as if it was a view all along.

 And the ones that are not marked const are the ones who need to know about other stuff.
-Also, there is some functions that are not const, (`remove_suffix` or `prefix`, `as_substring`) that only address the sso part and treat the other parts as views, these dont even need to know about cow nor ownership.
+Also, there are some functions that are not const (`remove_suffix` or `prefix`, `as_substring`) that only address the SSO part and treat the other parts as views; these don't even need to know about COW nor ownership.

 # Built-In Stack Buffer Optimization (Advanced Users Only)

-By using a stack buffer, you ensure that no allocation occurs as long as the buffer is big enough, if not, allocation may occur.
-The users must ensure that the buffer outlives the string object and the objects that it moved to or a view that it was converted to, but unlike the Allocators, they dont need to guarantee outliving a copy of it.
-Notice that copies are allowed to outlive the buffer, this is because cow doesn't apply to stack buffers, because of obvious reasons. also, this is not checked, its raw performance of a span of chars, and most users wont ever need such performance ( lifetimes are hard, this is discouraged) but some places (in the internals of my rope implementation) may need it, so its there.
+By using a stack buffer, you ensure that no allocation occurs as long as the buffer is big enough.
+If not, allocation may occur.
+The users must ensure that the buffer outlives the string object and the objects that it moved to or a view that it was converted to, but unlike the Allocators, they don't need to guarantee outliving a copy of it.
+Notice that copies are allowed to outlive the buffer; this is because COW doesn't apply to stack buffers because of obvious reasons.
+Also, this is not checked; it's raw performance of a span of chars, and most users won't ever need such performance (lifetimes are hard;
+this is discouraged), but some places (in the internals of my rope implementation) may need it, so it's there.

 # The Optimizations of Remove Prefix/Suffix, Push Back, Pop Back, Push Front and Pop Front